-5 Forest structure affects wood production of the single trees in two ways.
-First, it determines the available light for each single tree and second, the size of trees influences photosynthesis and respiration rates (Fig. B6).
-Hence, based on the height of a tree and its available light, it is possible to calculate its SI-values (for a detailed discussion of these calculations, see Appendix B4).
+Forest structure affects the wood production of single trees in two ways.
+First, it determines the amount of light available to each individual tree and second, the size of trees influences their photosynthesis and respiration rates (Fig. B6).
+Hence, based on the height of a tree and the amount of light available to it, it was possible to calculate its SI values (for a detailed discussion of these calculations, see Appendix B4).

-In even-aged forests, all trees have the same height and receive full light (e.g., Fig. 5, forest C).
-Such forests show a bell-shaped relationship between forest height and temperature sensitivity (Fig. 5 SI values for 100% available light depending on tree height).
+In even-aged forests, all trees have the same height and receive full light (e.g., Fig. 6, forest C).
+In our study, such forests showed a bell-shaped relationship between forest height and temperature sensitivity (Fig. 6, SI values for 100 % available light depending on tree height).